riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 You can declare integers in a couple of different ways:

-1. You can either let Xcode infer that the number is an integer —by the absence of decimals.
+1. You can either let Xcode infer that the number is an integer — by the absence of decimals.
 2. You can explicitly tell Xcode the datatype
     - either by writing `:Int` after the variable name.
     - or by assigning its value to `Int(someNumber)` and converting `someNumber` to an integer.